 - 1 medium mixing bowl

 - 1 cookie sheet lined with paper towel

 - Heat oil in skillet over low flame.
 Add eggplant and onions.
 Sprinkle with sea salt and pepper.
 Stir well until the vegetables are covered with oil.
 The eggplant absorbs the oil quickly.
 Don't be tempted to add more oil.
 You don't need it!
 Cover skillet and cook over low heat until eggplant and onions are very soft- about 20 minutes.
 Check the pan every so often to be sure nothing is sticking and burning.
 When vegetables are done, remove them from skillet with a slotted spoon and place them on paper towels to drain.
 Cool slightly.

 - Preheat oven to: 375 ° F.

-- Beat eggs and tomato puree in a mixing bowl.
+- Beat eggs and tomatoes in a mixing bowl.
 Add eggplant and onions, basil and parsley.
 Stir well.
 Spoon this mixture into par-baked shell.
-(Sprinkle parmesan on top if desired) Bake 35-45 minutes or until quiche has puffed slightly .
+(Sprinkle Parmesan on top if desired) Bake 35-45 minutes or until quiche has puffed slightly .
 Remove from oven.
 Cool 10 minutes.
 Remove flan ring and slide quiche onto serving dish.
 Serve hot or cold.